rbgoncalves/Encode-Solidity-Project4/README.md

 # Encode-Solidity-Project4/

-This project is composeded by a hardhat project, a nestjs project and a react project.
+This project is composed by a hardhat project, a nestjs project and a react project.
+This contract was deployed in the rinkeby testnet.

 ## Pre-requirements
 - Run your own IPFS node at localhost port 5001